 Researchers asked robots which jobs robots will take over

 Which jobs or skills will be obsolete in 2030?
-Humans are making predictions, but an alogrithm will filter out the human bias.
+Humans are making predictions, but an algorithm will filter out the human bias.

 You’ll be seeing less clickbait on your feed, so make sure your posts aren’t misleading.
 Worried you’ll get busted?
 Here are some tips to avoid the crackdown.